 The silent practice period will begin with a gentle yoga class that will be followed by various mindfulness meditation practices that will be guided (i.e., including forest bathing, sitting meditation, walking meditation, eating meditation, self-compassion and/or gratitude practices) in a flow sequence, which helps the mind to settle and body to restore.

 Being in silence within nature allows the mind to rest, and clarity and authenticity to emerge.
 In this world of endless distractions and noise, many people find silent time in the forest- with guidance- to be refreshing and healing.
+It can also be discomforting, and ways to work with discomfort and our thoughts, and to access the support of nature will be shared.

 The silent retreat is a healing experience in community, supported by the beautiful natural environment of Kortright Centre and an experienced and skilled facilitator.